 Sinking your teeth into a creamy, chewy piece of coconut oil fudge can be just the answer when you’re craving something sweet.
 Keeping in line with eating healthy during the holidays can be difficult.
 This is why indulgent treats that are also good for you tend to come in handy!

 While I wouldn’t exactly call coconut oil a ‘hidden ingredient’, I do love making treats with hidden elements.
-Like my healthy zucchini brownies, almond flour brownies, and even healthy pumpkin brownies.
+Like my healthy zucchini brownies, almond flour brownies, no bake brownies and even healthy pumpkin brownies.
 You probably sense a theme!

 In this healthy fudge there’s magnesium, fibre, antioxidant properties, good fats as well as a myriad of other benefits are jam-packed into a small bite of fudge.
 But the best thing about this is it’s so good, you’d never know it!